 - A. Any interested party in an action before the Probate Court may indicate his or her endorsement of all opinions and positions taken in the previously or contemporaneously filed pleading of another party (the "Joined Pleading") by filing and serving a verified "Joinder in Pleading" prior to the hearing on the matter.
 The Joinder in Pleading must identify the party endorsing the Joined Pleading, the exact title of the Joined Pleading, and the filing date of the Joined Pleading if applicable. - B. The filing of a Joinder in Pleading indicates the endorsing party's adoption of the entire Joined Pleading, without exception.
 To bring additional facts, issues or other matters before the court, the endorsing party must file a separate or supplemental pleading.
-The endorsing party must give notice to all persons entitled to notice of the original Petition, and their attorneys of record, in the same manner as required for an original pleading.
-A party served with such Joinder in Pleading may move, demur, or otherwise plead to the Joinder in Pleading in the same manner as to an original pleading. - C. The Joinder in Pleading must be served upon all parties and interested persons as evidenced by a Proof of Service filed with the court prior to the hearing on the Joined Pleading.
-(Adopted 1/1/2006; Rev. 1/1/2012)
+A party served with such Joinder in Pleading may move, demur, or otherwise plead to the Joinder in Pleading in the same manner as to an original pleading. - C. The Joinder in Pleading must be served upon all persons entitled to notice of the original pleading, and their attorneys of record, in the same manner as required for an original pleading.
+A Proof of Service must be filed with the court prior to the hearing on the Joined Pleading. - D. A filing fee equal to the fee required by the original filed petition is required.
+(Adopted 1/1/2006; Rev. 1/1/2012; Rev. 1/1/2015; Rev. 1/1/2017)